 Before looking at the Bible from the divine perspective, there are some assumptions that need to be expressed.
 The first of these is that God exists; if he does not then the Bible is nothing more than ancient writings of a religious nature.
 The second assumption is that God wanted us to know something about himself and his purpose in creation.
 If he wanted to inform us, then something like the Bible would be expected.
 If not, then the Bible is undoubtedly of human origin and of limited value.

 At the heart of the divine perspective is inspiration.
 Is the Bible given to us by God?
 If so, how did he communicate it to the human authors who actually penned the words we have today?
-The Bible itself, in 2 Timothy 3:16-17, claims to be inspired, or God breathed.
+The Bible itself, in 2 Timothy 3:16-17, claims to be inspired, or God-breathed.
 But it does not tell us in what way this inspiration occurred.
 There are a number of different theories as to what inspiration actually is.
 And how you understand inspiration will impact many, if not all, of the other doctrines you hold to.

-One of the theories of inspiration is that God gave the specific words to the authors of the Bible.
+One of the theories of inspiration is that God gave specific words to the authors of the Bible.
 They were nothing more than a passive tool that God used.
-Every word, every expression, every stylistic inflection is all provided by God.
+Every word, every expression, and every stylistic inflection is all provided by God.
 If two different authors had been used to produce the same book, they would be identical.
 There are not many people who actually subscribe to this theory today.

 This theory is very similar to the dictation theory.
 The Holy Spirit’s influence over the author extends to the words that are selected and used.
 The difference between the two is that in verbal inspiration the Holy Spirit limits himself to the vocabulary of the human author.
 So if two distinct authors, especially if separated by time, write a book, while it will be exactly what God wants, they will be different.
 This is because the vocabulary of the human authors was different.
 This is likely the most popular theory among evangelicals today.

 In the dynamic theory, the Holy Spirit and the human author work together to produce the writing.
 The Holy Spirit provides the thoughts or concepts while the human author provides the words to express those thoughts.
-In this theory the human author’s personality comes through very clearly.
+In this theory, the human author’s personality comes through very clearly.
 And it does so in a way that would be unique to them.

 This theory limits the input of the Holy Spirit to influencing the human authors by heightening their spiritual sensitivity.
 The Holy Spirit gives the human author neither specific thoughts nor words.
 Rather it is similar to the influence of the Holy Spirit on any other believer.
 In this version of inspiration, the Bible is little different from any other ‘inspired’ work that Christians might use, like the writings of C. S. Lewis, John Calvin, or Augustine.